Formal Basic Education

 Attention!
 All services and assistance of UNHCR and its partners are free of charge!

 You can find information about school enrolment procedures, enrollment fees, available education programs and academic support, and access to exams below.
-Please see the Latest News for updates.

-1. Where are Lebanese public schools located? ⬇️
+Where are Lebanese public schools located?⬇️

 To access a list of public schools in Lebanon, please refer to this page.